iNem0o/PicORM/README.md

 ```

 ## Collections
-Collections in PicORM are created by ``::find()`` method, accessible statically on each ``\PicORM\Model`` subclass.
+Collections in PicORM are created by ``::find()`` method, accessible statically on each ``\PicORM\Model`` subclass.<br>
-When you have a fresh \PicORM\Collection instance, data is not fetched yet.
-Fetching is done only when you try to access data with one of these way
+Once you have a fresh \PicORM\Collection instance, data is not fetched yet.
+Fetching is done only when you try to access data using one of these ways

 ```php
 // php array access